SeffyVon/SeffyVon.github.io/_posts/2015-01-10-Development-Log-of-Online-Cinema.md

 ** **

 ####Jan 10, 2015####
 * Recently I have been looking at the authentication and security side of my PHP server, especially for integrating with the Digital Right Management (DRM) system.
-I adopted the Symphony framework, for `class autoloading`, `front controller routing` and `authentication`.
+I adopted the Laravel framework, for `class autoloading`, `front controller routing` and `authentication`.

 ####Jan 9, 2015####
 * Moved user and group file into global static variables, which provides easy access from different controllers.